AmirAflak/olympics-data-analysis/README.md

 ## Project Overview

-This project implements an ETL pipeline using **Spark Scala** to process Olympic athlete data.
+This project implements an ETL pipeline using **Apache Spark** to process Olympic athlete data.
 After loading the data into a PostgreSQL database, a series of SQL analysis queries were performed to generate insights into athlete performances, country-wise statistics, and other key metrics.

 ## Analysis Section